 Regular maintenance

 When software or websites are updated with code, the newly added features need to be tested and tracked.
-Maintaining an up-to-date testing suite that aligns with the code updates may take time due to the frequent number of updates requiring testing.
+Maintaining an up-to-date regression suite that aligns with the code updates may take time due to the frequent number of updates requiring testing.

 Communicate business value